emoncms/openbem/readme.md

 Achieving zero carbon is often a two step process, first power down - reduction in energy demand through efficiency, and second powering up the remaining energy demand with sustainable energy.

-If we look at how energy is used in the UK we find: Space heating accounts for 20% of total primary energy or 29% of end use energy.
+If we look at how energy is used in the UK we find: Space heating (in all buildings) accounts for 20% of total primary energy or 29% of end use energy.
 Building services (space heating, water heating, lighting & appliances and cooking) make up 30% of total primary energy or 44% of end use energy.

 Low energy building technology: highly insulated, air-tight buildings can deliver space heating energy savings of up to 50-90% while simultaneously increasing our comfort.